isomerpages/sciencecentre-emag/_stories/Technology/DFS X Artist 2025: Tech Meets Textiles.md

 with designing eco-conscious clothing utilising secondhand textiles.
-Fashion designers and student instructors from Temasek Polytechnic's School of Design mentored school groups, whilst community organisers from social enterprise Commonhers guided participants from ageing centres.</p>
+Fashion designers and student instructors from Temasek Polytechnic's School of Design mentored school groups, whilst community organisers from social enterprise Commenhers guided participants from ageing centres.</p>
 <p>In her opening speech for the DFS X Artist Grand Finale, Ms Tham Mun See,
 Chief Executive of Science Centre Board, called this year's theme "very timely and pertinent," explaining that "when we use synthetic fabric to